Youseii/Docker-Monitoring/README.md

 You will probably have to restart the container, I do `sudo docker compose stop` and `sudo docker compose up -d`

-After that go back to Jenkins, you need to confirm in the System part, that Prometheus appear, if in the path there is _'\prometheus'_ so everything is good.
+After that go back to Jenkins, you need to confirm in the System part, that Prometheus plugin is installed correctly, you can check by adding in the url of jenkins  _'\prometheus'_  if you have a webpage with some metrics or weird information, it means that everything is good !

 Create a simple pipeline with a Hello-world script to build for testing purpose.